gitpan/Task-Kensho-XML/README.md

 # NAME

-Task::Kensho::XML - XML Development
+Task::Kensho::XML - A Glimpse at an Enlightened Perl: XML Development

 # VERSION

-version 0.34002
+version 0.34003

 # SYNOPSIS